d2l-ai/d2l-en/chapter_appendix_math/random-variables.md

 ### Means, Variances

-Suppose we are dealing with a random variables $X$.
+Suppose that we are dealing with a random variables $X$.
 The distribution itself can be hard to interpret.
 It is often useful to be able to summarize the behavior of a random variable concisely.
 Numbers that help we capture the behavior of a random variable are called *summary statistics*.
 The most commonly encountered ones are the *mean*, the *variance*, and the *standard deviation*.

 The *mean* encodes the average value of a random variable.
 If we have a discrete random variable $X$, which takes the values $x_i$ with probabilities $p_i$, then the mean is given by the weighted average: sum the values times the probability that the random variable takes on that value: